jefflinwood/zapcircle/docs/src/content/docs/guides/getting-started.md

 To get started with ZapCircle, you'll need:

 - A React project with components in `.jsx` or `.tsx` format
-- One or more API keys or endpoints for supported LLM providers (OpenAI, Anthropic, etc.)
+- One or more API keys or endpoints for supported LLM providers (OpenAI, Anthropic, Google, Local, etc.)

 ---